 You can use cut, copy and paste to move bindings between different configurations or MIDI inputs.
-Bindings can only be copied within the same category (DMX-In, MIDI, or Keyboard).
+You can only move bindings within the same category (DMX-In, MIDI, or Keyboard).

 Move bindings between configurations or MIDI inputs

 - 1 Select one or more bindings.

 - 2 Choose Edit \rightarrow Cut.

 - 3 Select a different configuration or input.

 - 4 Choose Edit \rightarrow Paste.